aazard/JS-CMS/README.md

 - I need to play with CSS files.
 Currently I am only testing with the default zonelet "style.css" file.
 - Issue matching IMP!'s footer to Zonelet's footer, have moved effected content to header (it works) <b>until I solve</b>.
 #### Authour/Maintainer
-- THIS PROJECCT IS TWO NOTCHES OVER MY CURRENT SKILL LEVEL :sweat_smile: (I started with markdown, and worked up)
+- THIS PROJECCT IS TWO NOTCHES OVER MY CURRENT SKILL LEVEL :sweat_smile: (I started with markdown, and worked up).
-- Thank you: Harvard OCW CS50AP (CS50: t/s/x), & to Scratch/Code Monkey, helping me "see" what was going on
+- Thank you: Harvard OCW CS50AP (CS50: t/s/x), & to Scratch/Code Monkey, helping me "see" what was going on.
 - Its also my "1st real", public, coding project <b>(& I'm 41)</b>.
-Evertthing else I have done was art or "kit packaging"
+Evertthing else I have done was art or "kit packaging".
 #### CLONE REPO FOR MOST CURRENT VERSION!
 ## License
 Mostly MIT, respecting sources licenses: